Superset Integration

 Using Query Pools with User Identification

-In this example we change the default query pool for users who have the role soc and use a dedicated query pool.
-We also add automatically the name of user generating the query (wether it's on SQL Labs or in dashboards).
+and use a dedicated query pool.
+We also add automatically the name of user generating the query, whether it's on SQL Labs or in dashboards.

 import re